floriantoenjes/real-time-react-chat-app/README.md

 * receive messages and see if they have been read in real time.
 * edit their profiles, look at other user's profiles
 * send images
+* send audio messages
+* make video and voice calls
+* see the online status of their contacts in real time

 ### Technical Details